 During an episode of sleep paralysis, there is a desynchrony between motor-execution and feedback from limbs, which results in the destruction of nerve cells’ connections.

 Hallucinations during an episode of sleep paralysis can be further assisted by hyper-vigilant state of our mind.
 Hypervigilance is basically an elevated state of sensory responsiveness.
 Usually what happens is when a person enters the state of paralysis, the emergency response is activated in the midbrain and induce fear of attack and helplessness.

 This helplessness can escalate the threat response of one’s body to considerably higher levels than the level associated with normal dreams.
 Furthermore, it can possibly explain the vivid visions during an episode of sleep paralysis.

 2. There is a Genetic Component to Sleep Paralysis

 A team of researchers has found a genetic component in sleep paralysis.
 A study conducted on monozygotic twins shows that if one of them experiences an episode of sleep paralysis, then the other twin is more likely to follow.
-The result also points out a disruption of function of some kind at the physiological level.
+The result also points out a disruption of functions of some kind at the physiological level.

 1. Pathophysiology of Sleep Paralysis

-In another theory, sleep paralysis is triggered when sleep regulating neural functions in our body are knocked out of balance in such a manner that they cause different stages of sleep to overlap.
+In another theory, sleep paralysis is triggered when sleep-regulating neural functions in our body are knocked out of balance in such a manner that they cause different stages of sleep to overlap.